2013-07-07 Baptism and the All-Sufficiency of Christ | Colossians 2:8-15

 - But the representative role of heads of households is an important concept in both the Old and NTs (cf. Ephesians 5:25-27; Hebrews 11:7).

 - The representative principle helps explains why Abraham devoted all in his house to God through the use of the Old Testament covenant sign even though not all would have yet expressed his faith.

 - The representative principle also explains why, in the NT, the Apostle Paul can say that children of a believing parent, even one who is married to a non-believer are “holy” before God in 1 Corinthians 7:14.
 “For the unbelieving husband is made holy because of his wife, and the unbelieving wife is made holy because of her husband.
 Otherwise your children would be unclean, but as it is, they are holy.

 - God communicates his grace to children while in the household of a covenant parent.

-- Scripture does not say that an adult child who has turned from his parent’s faith can receive the eternal salvation promised through Abraham’s covenant, but, while children remain under the authority of a believing parent, they are represented covenantally by that parent’s
+- Scripture does not say that an adult child who has turned from his parent’s faith can receive the eternal salvation promised through Abraham’s covenant, but, while children remain under the authority of a believing parent, they are represented covenantally by that parent’s faith.

 - –Head of house representation also explains why the practice of circumcision was not an indication that women were excluded from the covenant, and why an adopted child, whether male or female, or even, a dependent servant had equal spiritual standing with a natural son.